 Instead of listening, they plan to move from a “mass communication mentality towards more one-to-one conversations with customers, which means taking a personalised approach through more precise targeting and measurement… it’s about having a genuine conversation with the customer and speaking to them about things that matter and what’s important to them.”

 No, Nathan!
 I don’t want to have a conversation with you about my knickers.
-Just get the bloody basics right.
+Please just get the basics right.

 WE HAVE TOLD YOU THIS A BILLION TIMES ALREADY.